malfell/ant-game/README.md

 [] Game background could use work.
 I'd rather not have the single color background.
 [] On the Winner screen, clicking back to menu button crashes the browser for some reason.
 I took out the button for now.
 []If player dies many times in a row, the page will flicker between screens before returning to the home page.
+[]If player sits on the Game Over screen for a while, the game will either sometimes keep running or you start off from where you left off the next time you start from the main menu.
 []If player is moving and right clicks on the screen at the same time, the ant will start drifting.
 []Sometimes enemies spawn too close to the player's starting position.
+[]In one game, player started from the upper right corner.

 -----UNFINISHED FUNCTIONALITY----------------
 Most of the unfinished functionality is in plans.txt